-For a taste of what the Amalfi Coast must have been like before mass tourism took over look no further than Cetara.
-This picturesque town showcases white building, secluded beach make Cetara one of the hidden gems along the Amalfi Coast.
+For a taste of what the Amalfi Coast must have been like before mass tourism took overlook no further than Cetara.
+This picturesque town showcases a white building, secluded beach makes Cetara one of the hidden gems along the Amalfi Coast.

 Cetara is famous for the local production of ‘colatura di alici’: the delectable drippings of salted anchovies.
 When the fish is caught, the fishermen throw it into wood barrels, alternating layers with handfuls of salt.

 Then the fish is pressed down by a wooden lid weighted with rocks.
 By December, the anchovies have produced a bit of fragrant amber juice.

 If are staying in Cetara make Belmond Hotel your home base.

 Check Prices for Belmond Hotel Caruso in Cetara, Italy